 Summary: Azkaban is a terrible place of torture, especially for Severus Snape, who must deal with the shock of living and dying, unable to tell his true story.
 Will he be able to find a final compassion in the boy he always despised?

-Azkaban, I knew, was the place of torture.
+Azkaban, I knew, was a place of torture.
+I had always known it would be.
 They did not know my story; they did not care to know.
 It was locked within me, within my mind that they tortured.
 Time lost me in the dark, and the closeness or length of it confused me.
 But I know they keep coming back…the dementors, those with false faces, those who strive to suck out your soul.
 They pierce through my mind, tear through the memories, and leave me broken and bruised.